Show All Answers

 The self-employment tax is calculated at a tax rate of 0.0021 (or .21 percent) of net earnings from self-employment.
 For self-employed individuals with two or less employees, the tax rate is 0.0015 (or .15 percent) for the first $100,000 of net earnings from self-employment.

-The tax rate for the employee payroll tax will be determined using annualized income tax rate charts per pay period, based on the hourly rate of the employee:
+The tax rate for the employee payroll tax will be determined using annualized income tax rate charts per pay period, based on the hourly wage rates provided in the Ordinance.

 Estimate the payroll tax for employers and employees.